rcvink/notes/README.md

 The custom testing framework is similar to Jasmine and RSpec.
 It provides:
 - Assertions, e.g. isEqual, isEmpty;
-- Drive, to drive the design of a model; and
+- Drive, to drive the design of a model;
-- Test, to provide unit and feature tests.
+- Test, to provide unit and feature tests; and
+- Print, to handle displaying results of tests.

 ## Next Steps